 Proactive news headlines including Lightning Minerals, Caspin Resources, Elixinol Wellness and Magmatic Resources

-- Lightning Minerals Ltd (ASX:L1M) has started an extensive soil sampling program across its flagship Dundas Project in Western Australia, targeting multiple minerals including a suite of critical minerals and lithium.
+- Lightning Minerals Ltd L has started an extensive soil sampling program across its flagship Dundas Project in Western Australia, targeting multiple minerals including a suite of critical minerals and lithium.
 Click here

-- Elixinol Wellness Ltd (ASX:EXL, OTCQB:ELLXF) is on its way to becoming a premium hemp and plant-based health and wellness company with access to the largest hemp farmer network in Australia through the proposed acquisition of The Sustainable Nutrition Group Ltd (TSN).
+- Elixinol Wellness Ltd (EXLELLXF is on its way to becoming a premium hemp and plant-based health and wellness company with access to the largest hemp farmer network in Australia through the proposed acquisition of The Sustainable Nutrition Group Ltd (TSN).
 Click here

-- St George Mining Ltd (ASX:SGQ) is raising $7.2 million with a $2 million cornerstone commitment coming from global battery minerals investor Shanghai Jayson New Energy Materials Co., Ltd. Click here
+- St George Mining Ltd SGQ is raising $7.2 million with a $2 million cornerstone commitment coming from global battery minerals investor Shanghai Jayson New Energy Materials Co., Ltd. Click here

-- Andromeda Metals Ltd (ASX:ADN) continues to grow the kaolin and halloysite potential at its flagship Great White project in South Australia thanks to two emerging prospects.
+- Andromeda Metals Ltd ADN continues to grow the kaolin and halloysite potential at its flagship Great White project in South Australia thanks to two emerging prospects.
 Click here

-- PVW Resources Ltd (ASX:PVW) has identified a new heavy rare earth breccia target at its Tanami Heavy Rare Earth and Gold Project in WA.
+- PVW Resources Ltd PVW has identified a new heavy rare earth breccia target at its Tanami Heavy Rare Earth and Gold Project in WA.
 Click here

-- Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL) has engaged multinational contract development and manufacturing organisation (CDMO) Eurofins Scientific to manufacture the company’s topical ReneCann therapeutic cannabinoid formulation.
+- Incannex Healthcare Ltd (IHLIXHL has engaged multinational contract development and manufacturing organisation (CDMO) Eurofins Scientific to manufacture the company's topical ReneCann therapeutic cannabinoid formulation.
 Click here

-- Arovella Therapeutics Ltd (ASX:ALA) has received a refund of almost $1.05 million from the Australian Taxation Office under the R&D tax incentive scheme for the 2022 financial year.
+- Arovella Therapeutics Ltd ALA has received a refund of almost $1.05 million from the Australian Taxation Office under the R&D tax incentive scheme for the 2022 financial year.
 Click here

-- Alto Metals Ltd (ASX:AME) has been rewarded with more high-grade gold during reverse circulation (RC) drilling at the Sandstone Gold Project’s Indomitable camp in WA.
+- Alto Metals Ltd AME has been rewarded with more high-grade gold during reverse circulation (RC) drilling at the Sandstone Gold Project's Indomitable camp in WA.
 Click here

 About Proactive